prototypefund/cin-tse/docs/source/usage.rst

 Now, you have to perform a self-test.
 After performing the self-test, you need to update the time again.

+The flowchart shows the flow for daily use:

 .. mermaid::

     flowchart TD